I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprinterextensionasyncoperation~r1.md

 <p> </p>

 ## -remarks
 <p><b>IPrinterExtensionAsyncOperation</b> also helps to make it possible to perform device maintenance from a UWP device app or from a printer extension.
 For more information, see <a href="NULL">Device Maintenance</a>.</p>

-<p><b>IPrinterExtensionAsyncOperation</b> also helps to make it possible to perform device maintenance from a UWP device app or from a printer extension.
-For more information, see <a href="NULL">Device Maintenance</a>.</p>

 ## -requirements